-Every country in the British Isles has its own fruitcake whether for celebrations or for tea time treats.
+Every country in the British Isles has its own fruitcake, whether for celebrations or for tea time treats.
 In Ireland, the fruitcake of choice is a Barmbrack.
-This lovely moreish cake is also known as Barm Brack or sometimes, simply as Brack, everyone knows what it means as it is one of their most famous bakery products.
-The Gaelic name is báirín breac, or ‘speckled loaf’ referring to the speckles of fruit in the cake.
+This lovely moreish cake is also known as Barm Brack or sometimes, simply as Brack.
+Everyone knows what it means, as it is one of their most famous bakery products.
+The Gaelic name is báirín breac, or ‘speckled loaf,’ referring to the speckles of fruit in the cake.

 - 1 tablespoon dried yeast

-- 5 cups/450 g plain flour
+- 5 cups plain flour

 - Pinch salt

-- 1 ¼ cup/175 g. raisins
+- 1 1/4 cup raisins

-- ¼ cup/55 g. mixed candied peel
+- 1/4 cup mixed candied peel

-- 2 eggs, beaten
+- 2 eggs (beaten)

 - Place the yeast in the lukewarm water, add the teaspoon of sugar, stir and leave to one side.

-- Put the flour into a large roomy, baking bowl, add the butter and salt and using your fingertips, rub the butter into the flour to form sand-like crumbs.
+- Using your fingertips, rub the butter into the flour to form sand-like crumbs.
 Work quickly to prevent the butter becoming too warm.

-- Add the peel, raisins and the sugar to the flour mixture and stir.
+- Add the peel, raisins, and the sugar to the flour mixture and stir.

 - Make a well in the center of the flour mixture, add the beaten eggs and the yeast mixture.

 - Place the dough back into the bowl.
-Cover with a clean tea cloth and leave in a warm place until the dough has doubled in size (about 1 hour).
+Cover with a clean tea cloth and leave in a warm place until the dough has doubled in size - about 1 hour.